• Skip to primary navigation

 Dividend Yield – 3.13%

 Received dividends from Scientex and TGUAN in July.
-Dividend yield of the portfolio is at 3.13%.
+The dividend yield of the portfolio is at 3.13%.

 Scientex’s dividends have increased to a 4.6% yield from 3.46% last year.

-TGUAN is maintaining its yield but the share price has really underperformed.
+TGUAN is maintaining its yield but the share price has underperformed.

 VOO on Rakuten Trade is doing good as well: